kyhau/aws-notebook/LoggingAndMonitoring.md

 - Notification when a resource violates configuration rules.

 ## Trusted Advisor
-- Provide account level recommendations on improvements under Cost Optimization, Performance, Security and Fault Tolerance areas.
+- Trusted Advisor provides account level recommendations on improvements under Cost Optimization, Performance, Security and Fault Tolerance areas.
 - Trusted Advisor warns us of security groups with a source of 0.0.0.0/0.
 - Trusted Advisor warns us if an RDS security group is overly permissive.